eclipse-hono/hono/site/content/getting-started.md

 Please refer to the [Docker Swarm Mode documentation](https://docs.docker.com/engine/swarm/swarm-mode/) for details.

 {{% warning %}}
-You will need at least Docker version 1.13.0 in order to run the example in this guide.
-By the time of writing, the latest released version of Docker was 1.13.1.
+You will need at least Docker Engine version 1.13.1 in order to run the example in this guide.
+By the time of writing, the latest released version of Docker was 17.06.0.
 {{% /warning %}}

 ### Compiling